+Finland Finland

-Finland Section Supplementary data requirements for Annex III dossier Yes/NO Goal(s) of Guidance document Guidance Docu- ment available Yes/No and language of the document Address or contact point to obtain GD Phys.
-Chem. properties and anal. method NO Toxicology Exposure assessment: National work rate / day for barley is 40 ha.
+Section Supplementary data requirements for Annex III dossier Yes/NO Goal(s) of Guidance document Guidance Docu- ment available Yes/No and language of the document Address or contact point to obtain GD

+Phys.
+Chem. properties and NO

+anal. method Toxicology Exposure assessment: National work rate / day for barley is 40 ha.
 Dutch model is applied to greenhouse uses.
 In 2014 the EFSA Guidance on the assessment of exposure of operators, workers, residents and bystanders in risk assessment for plant protection products was published.
-Tukes has decided to im- plement this Guidance for all applications for plant protection products that are submitted from 1 January 2016.
-No Margin of safety (MOS) between the car- cinogenicity and reproductive NOAEL and AOEL shall be approximately 1000.
-In case where MOS is too small, extra as- sessment factor is used.
-Non-professional use: Authorization of plant-protection prod- uct for non-professional use is done in case-by-case basis.
-However, plant protection products may not be au- thorized for non-professional users if
+Tukes has decided to implement this Guidance for all applications for plant protection products that are submitted from 1 January 2016.
+Margin of safety (MOS) between the carcinogenic/reproductive NOAEL and AOEL shall be approximately 1000.
+In case where MOS is too small, a comparison between the modelled exposure level (e.g. % of AOEL for exposed group) and the carcinogenic/reproductive NOAEL will be made and should be approximately 1000.

+Non-professional use:

-Finland Section Supplementary data requirements for Annex III dossier Yes/NO Goal(s) of Guidance document Guidance Docu- ment available Yes/No and language of the document Address or contact point to obtain GD those have any of the following characteristics: Product is explosive Extremely flammable, highly flammable or flammable Fatal or toxic if swallowed, in contact with skin or if inhaled Skin corrosive Causes serious eye damage or is irritating to eyes Causes respiratory or skin sensitisation Carcinogenic, toxic to reproduction, mutagenic or fulfils criteria for specific target organ toxicity Product is presenting an aspiration hazard Waiting period exceeds 7 days The operator exposure (without personal protective equipment except gloves) under the proposed conditions of use exceeds the AOEL.
-Residues NO Efficacy Dossier must cover Finnish condi- tions Fate and behav- iour NO No specific requirements Ecotoxicology NO Non-professional use:
+Finland Finland Section Supplementary data requirements for Annex III dossier Yes/NO Goal(s) of Guidance document Guidance Docu- ment available Yes/No and language of the document Address or contact point to obtain GD Residues NO Authorization of plant-protection product for non-professional use is done in case-by-case basis.
+However, plant protection products may not be authorized for non-professional users if those have any of the following characteristics: - Product is explosive - Extremely flammable, highly flammable or flammable - Fatal or toxic if swallowed, in contact with skin or if inhaled - Skin corrosive - Causes serious eye damage or is irritating to eyes - Causes respiratory or skin sensitisation - Carcinogenic, toxic to reproduction, mutagenic or fulfils criteria for specific target organ toxicity - Product is presenting an aspiration hazard - Waiting period exceeds 7 days - The operator exposure (without personal protective equipment except gloves) under the proposed conditions of use exceeds the AOEL.
+Efficacy Dossier must cover Finnish conditions

-Finland Finland

-Section Supplementary data requirements for Annex III dossier Yes/NO Goal(s) of Guidance document Guidance Docu- ment available Yes/No and language of the document Address or contact point to obtain GD

-Authorization of plant-protection prod-

-uct for non-professional use is done in

-case-by-case basis.
-However,

-plant protection products may not be au-

-thorized for non-professional users if

-those have any of the following charac-
+Finland Finland Section Supplementary data requirements for Annex III dossier Yes/NO Goal(s) of Guidance document Guidance Docu- ment available Yes/No and language of the document Address or contact point to obtain GD Fate and behaviour NO No specific requirements Ecotoxicology NO Non-professional use: Authorization of plant-protection product for non-professional use is done in case-by-case basis.
+However, plant protection products may not be authorized for non-professional users if those have any of the following characteristics: - Products containing an active substance listed as candidate for substitution at the EU level - Products with several or far-reaching conditions for use.
+This may, for example, mean requirements for safety distances, restriction of use in the ground water areas, restriction of use in the consecutive years (if risk for the soil organisms occurs after use in consecutive years) - Products which are particularly harmful to pollinating insects - Products (granules) which are particularly harmful to birds and mammals.

-teristics:

-- Products containing an active substance

-listed as candidate for substitution at the

-EU level

-- Products with several or far-reaching

-conditions for use.
-This may, for exam-

-ple, mean requirements for safety dis-

-tances, restriction of use in the ground

-water areas, restriction of use in the con-

-secutive years (if risk for the soil organ-

-isms occurs after use in consecutive

-years) Broducts which are particularly barmful

-- Products which are particularly harmful to pollinating insects

-- Products (granules) which are particu-

-l larly harmful to birds and mammals.

-harry harmful to blius and manifildis.